codescene-oss/code-coverage-examples-monorepo-builds-only/README.md

 # CodeScene Code Coverage examples - monorepo - builds only (no PRs)

-This demonstrates CI build pipeline configuration in the "monorepo" setting, where we only run "builds" outside of any PR context.
+This repository demonstrates how CodeScene supports code coverage gates in a CI build pipeline.

+As such, this repository is part of the [CodeScene product documentation](https://codescene.io/docs/guides/code-coverage-gates/check-code-coverage-in-pull-and-merge-requests.html).

+That [documentation](https://codescene.io/docs/guides/code-coverage-gates/check-code-coverage-in-pull-and-merge-requests.html) explains how to enable code coverage gates on your own repositories.

-In .github/workflows, you will find corresponding build pipelines definitions.
+In [.github/workflows](./.github/workflows), you will find corresponding build pipelines definitions.